 In addition to helping lead Jackson Walker’s diversity and inclusion efforts as a member of the Firm’s Diversity Committee, Brad’s leadership extends outside of Jackson Walker to a number of community organizations.
-He currently serves on the board of the City of Dallas Housing Finance Corporation, which finances affordable housing in Dallas; Chair of the Finance Committee of the board of directors of Forefront Living, a nonprofit and faith-based senior living, home health care, and hospice provider, and the Dallas Housing Finance Corporation, a City of Dallas instrumentality charged with creating opportunities for housing equity in the City.
+Brad serves as Vice President of the board of the City of Dallas Housing Finance Corporation, which finances affordable housing in Dallas; Chair of the Finance Committee of the board of directors of Forefront Living, a nonprofit and faith-based senior living, home health care, and hospice provider; and a board member of the Equality Texas Foundation.
 He is a past board member of the Oak Cliff Chamber of Commerce, for which he chaired a number of committees, and of the Dallas Domestic Violence Legal Help Center.
 He also serves as the Senior Warden of St. Augustine Episcopal Church in Oak Cliff.